elastos/Elastos.Wiki/docs/7.start/dids.md

 ---
-id: dids
 title: What are DIDs in Web3?
-sidebar_label: What are DIDs in Web3?
 ---

 Decentralized Identifiers (DIDs) let users have control over their own information by managing and storing identities and data.
 They’re verifiable identifiers stored on the blockchain operating in a completely decentralized manner, primarily used for authentication and storage purposes to not only maintain data but also protect a user’s privacy.

 DIDs are known for being extremely versatile and can be used for a variety of different purposes (i.e. personal or professional ways).
 They’re an important stepping stone in the development of Web3, bringing privacy and ease of access to users on a global scale.

 This technology also has the following features:

--Interoperability across Web3 dApps and websites -Ability to connect to multiple verified credentials -Maintains privacy of personal and wallet information -Offers secure communication between two or more parties
+- Interoperability across Web3 dApps and websites
+- Ability to connect to multiple verified credentials
+- Maintains privacy of personal and wallet information
+- Offers secure communication between two or more parties

 ## Benefits of DIDs